-By Laura Johnson, with Julia Flanders and Sarah Connell
+By Juniper Johnson, with Julia Flanders and Sarah Connell

 Word embedding models are a set of techniques from machine learning and natural language processing (NLP) that model textual data numerically, using mathematical relationships like vectors to map semantic relationships between words in a corpus.
 While there are many forms of textual analysis that can be used to explore meaning across a corpus with tools like word frequencies, concordance, and topic modeling, word embedding models are able to process large amounts of textual data and predict semantic and conceptual relationships.
 Based on machine learning techniques to discover behavioral relationships between words, word embedding models can be used to analyze the ways in which words appear in similar contexts in a corpus, and examine what those associations might mean.
 For example, take the names of months like “January” and “February.”
 Models trained on most corpora will likely find that the closest words to these terms (that is, the words likeliest to appear in similar contexts) are other months.
 Besides looking for similarities between words in a corpus, word embedding models can be used to explore differences, analogies, and even conceptual spaces: by defining a cluster of key words around a topic (like words related to power or gender), word embedding models can be used for analyzing concepts across large corpora.
 The ability to explore large textual data sets with such density of information is one of the exciting possibilities that word embedding models offer scholars.